bostonhuman/mobile-portfolio/README.md

 ### JavaScript

-1. We added the ```async``` attribute to all <script>tags.
+1. We added the ```async``` attribute to all <script> tags.
 So this technique tells the browser that it does not have to block DOM construction.
 And it doesn't block on CSSOM, so the script can't block the critical rendering path.

 ### The build tool Grunt

-1. Minify and compress: HTML, CSS and JS.
+1. Minify and compress HTML, CSS and JS.
-2. Minify and compress: all images.
+2. Minify and compress all images.